isomerpages/moe-chuachukangsec/_the-co-curriculum-at-cckss/Global Connect Programme/Global Connect Programme Space Japan.md

 across Japan for its wide selection of incredibly fresh seafood.</p>
 <p>Nagasaki is also known for its resilience.
 Nagasaki's Christians endured
-persecution during the Edo period, it also overcame an atomic bombing during World War II and the eruption of nearby Mount Unzen.</p>
+persecution during the Edo period, it also overcame an atomic bombing during World War II and the eruption of nearby Mount Unzen.
+Due to the rich learning opportunities for our CCKSians, Nagasaki is definitely a city which they will visit during their trip to Japan in 2026.</p>
 <p>You can learn more about Nagasaki from here:</p>
 <p><a href="https://www.discover-nagasaki.com/en/featured-topics/aboutnagasaki" rel="noopener noreferrer nofollow" target="_blank">https://www.discover-nagasaki.com/en/featured-topics/aboutnagasaki</a>
 </p>